 An RV roof vent fan.

-RV roof fans are essential for keeping moisture, smells, and heat out of your vehicle.
-RV fans can also sometimes replace the need for air conditioning.
+RV roof fans help keep moisture, smells, and heat out of your vehicle.
+RV fans can also somewhat replace the need for air conditioning.

 If your camper roof vent doesn’t come equipped with an RV fan, or it came with a ‘stock’ OEM fan, you may want to add a fan or replace your existing loud, annoying RV fan that doesn't move much air.

-Many times an RV bathroom fan is not powerful enough to pull out moisture and people need to replace them with a more powerful RV bathroom fan.
+Many times a stock RV bathroom fan is not powerful enough to pull out moisture and people need to replace them with a more powerful RV bathroom fan.

 RV Vent Fans Compared